All Episodes

 This is a really nervy bunch.

-And oh, and they're oh, and oh how they will harp on Bain Capital, how they will harp on Bain Capital.
+And oh, how they will harp on Bain Capital, how they will harp on Bain Capital.

-Probably on the um uh the always emotional um storyline of job losses.
+Probably on the always emotional storyline of job losses.

-Well, how many people lost jobs uh as as Obama took over General Motors?
+Well, how many people lost jobs as Obama took over General Motors?

-I mean what kind of um concussion did that send through the auto industry?
+I mean, what kind of concussion did that send through the auto industry?

 Because government was coming to run everything.

-If there is any president who should think twice, three times and four times about lecturing others about uh losing jobs, the effect they've had on the job market.
+If there is any president who should think twice, three times, and four times about lecturing others about losing jobs, the effect they've had on the job market, it's these people.

 It's these people.

-So uh so we have all of that in the world of twenty twelve talk, but as we begin here, and and I guess this is probably a dream come true for the people at Time and Newsweek because hey, quick, when's the last time everybody was talking about time and newsweek?
+But as we begin here, and I guess this is probably a dream come true for the people at Time and Newsweek because, hey, quick, when's the last time everybody was talking about Time and Newsweek?

 But look what they have to do.